-- 1. Help preserve family assets in the event of a remarriage whether or not family assets are directed away from children.
+- Help preserve family assets in the event of a remarriage whether or not family assets are directed away from children.
 Portability permits a surviving spouse to use the unused exemption of the most recently deceased spouse.
-In the example given above, you were able to pass along \$5,450,000 of unused exemption to your surviving spouse.
-However, if your surviving spouse remarried a second spouse ("Spouse B"), and Spouse B also predeceased your spouse leaving no portable exemption to your spouse (e.g., because that exemption was used up during life or on bequests to children from a prior marriage), your \$5,450,000 of exemption would be lost, since Spouse B was the "most recently deceased spouse" not you. - 2.
+In the example given above, you were able to pass along \$11,400,000 of unused exemption to your surviving spouse.
+However, if your surviving spouse remarried a second spouse ("Spouse B"), and Spouse B also predeceased your spouse leaving no portable exemption to your spouse (e.g., because that exemption was used up during life or on bequests to children from a prior marriage), your \$11,400,000 of exemption would be lost, since Spouse B was the "most recently deceased spouse" - not you. - 2.
 Help preserve appreciation in family assets from being subject to transfer tax.
-The bypass trust shelters from estate tax not just the original assets that fund the trust, but any appreciation on, and income earned by, those assets also.
-(But again, note the income-tax tradeoff: appreciated assets in the bypass trust get no step-up in basis at the second death; assets held by the surviving spouse do receive a step-up, which with the additional applicable credit from portability might yield a better overall net tax result.) - 3.
-Preserve the exemption from the federal generation-skipping transfer tax (discussed below) of the first spouse to die, which is not portable. - 4.
-Preserve assets from the New Jersey Estate Tax, which does not recognize portability.
-And, for smaller estates, the ability to preserve \$675,000 from the New Jersey Estate tax has significant value. - 5.
-Help protect the assets in the credit shelter trust from the creditors of the surviving spouse. - 6.
+The bypass trust shelters from estate tax not just the original assets that fund the trust, but any appreciation on, and retained income earned by, those assets also.
+But again, note the income-tax tradeoff: appreciated assets in the bypass trust get no step-up in basis at the second death; assets held by the surviving spouse do receive a step-up, which with the additional applicable credit from portability might yield a better overall net tax result (see "Income Tax Basis Planning" below).

+- 3. Preserve the exemption from the federal generation-skipping transfer tax (discussed above) of the first spouse to die, which is not portable and may be wasted if not allocated to an appropriate trust. - 4.
+Help protect the assets in the credit shelter trust from the creditors of the surviving spouse. - 5.
 Help preserve the assets in the trust for children of the marriage in the event the surviving spouse remarries (in which case that surviving spouse could leave family assets to or in the control of the second spouse or subject to a property settlement in the event of a divorce).

-- 1. Use your federal estate and gift tax exemption wisely don't waste it - 2.
-To prevent waste of that exemption, consider whether a bypass/credit shelter trust is appropriate for you - 3.
+- Use your federal estate and gift tax exemption wisely - don't waste it - To prevent waste of that exemption, consider whether a bypass/credit shelter trust is appropriate for you - 3.
 If a bypass/credit shelter trust is not right for you, don't forget the benefits of portability - 4.
 Careful provisions for your spouse can qualify for the marital deduction from estate tax